Current/Returning Students FAQ

 - one course for another course that sits in the same box of your progression chart (e.g., a complementary)

 - or make several of the above changes at once, to arrive at a whole new schedule.

-Pre-university Students: To drop either a General Education or Specific Education/Concentration course, use the Course Drop Request Form found in Omnivox under My College Services.
+To simply drop a course, please use the Course Drop Request Form in Omnivox, under My College Services.

-If you have questions about course change, see an advisor at a posted drop-in time (room 2D.4) or check out the video posted on the College website.
+If you have questions about course change, contact an academic advisor at a posted drop-in/chat time (https://www.dawsoncollege.qc.ca/academic-advising/) or check out the video posted on the Academic Advising webpage under Video Resources.

 At mid-term, you will receive notification from each of your teachers as to whether you are passing, failing or at risk of failing in their course.
 If you are failing or at risk of failing any of your courses, you should speak to your teacher to find out what you need to do to improve your grade, and seek out help from student support services if needed (e.g., go to Academic Skills Centre (4E.3) for help building stronger study skills or essay writing skills, or to line up a tutor for a particular course).

 Mid-term assessments are available to you by logging onto your MyDawson portal and looking under the heading “Results – Mid-term Report.”